Court orders Russia to pay $50 billion for seizing Yukos assets

 Tim Osborne, director of GML, hailed the ruling.
 "The award is a slam dunk.
 It is for $50 billion, and that cannot be disputed," he said.
 "It's now a question of enforcing it."

-The ruling hit back at decisions made under President Vladimir Putin's rule during his first term as president to nationalize Yukos and jail Khodorkovsky, who had criticized him.
+The ruling hit back at decisions made under President Vladimir Putin's rule during his first term as president to nationalise Yukos and jail Khodorkovsky, who had criticised him.
 The hardline approach was seen by Kremlin critics at the time as a stark message to oligarchs to stay out of politics.

 Khodorkovsky, who used to be Russia's richest man, was arrested at gunpoint in 2003 and convicted of theft and tax evasion in 2005.
-Yukos, once worth $40 billion, was broken up and nationalized, with most assets handed to Rosneft (ROSN.MM), an energy giant run by an ally of Putin.
+Yukos, once worth $40 billion, was broken up and nationalised, with most assets handed to Rosneft, an energy giant run by an ally of Putin.

 After 10 years in jail, Putin pardoned Khodorkovsky in December and he now lives in Switzerland.